attractorlu/stimbarcoduino/README.md

         return times, codes

-# Credits
+## Credits

-Developed and tested by DAW and Frank Lanfranchi
+Developed and tested by DAW and Frank Lanfranchi.